hahohihu/rlox-pt2/README.md

-This is an implementation of clox that sticks pretty close to the [book](https://craftinginterpreters.com).
+This is a Rust implementation of clox that's based on [Crafting Interpreters](https://craftinginterpreters.com).

 # Safety and Optimization